JeffreyDWilliams/WaveletBoxPlot/README.md

 This code can be used for comparison of any dyadic functional set just (from Paper1WanovaCent4 import wanovaBoxPlot) Then Outliers = wanovaBoxPlot(Your Signal)

+To see an illustration of each test case call (plt.plot(signal.T)) To see an illustation of each box plot call (Outliers = wanovaBoxPlot(signal)